 Side Note: Mac OS Sierra’s high contrast I-beam is on point.
 I’ve lost that cursor so many times in El Capitan.

-• Anaconda Python
+Anaconda Python Distribution, which makes

 conda install ipykernel